Cloud9Bumsu/Deepjsccf_Autotune/README.md

-# DeepJSCC-f with AutoEncoder Based on "DeepJSCC-f: Deep Joint Source-Channel Coding of Images with Feedback"
+# DeepJSCC-f with Autotuning Based on "DeepJSCC-f: Deep Joint Source-Channel Coding of Images with Feedback"

-DeepJSCC-f AE autotunes the depth of the backbone layer of DeepJSCC-f.
+Autotunes the depth of the backbone layer of DeepJSCC-f.

 Code originate from paper [DeepJSCC-f: Deep Joint Source-Channel Coding of Images with Feedback](https://arxiv.org/abs/1911.11174), appearing in IEEE Journal on Selected Areas in Information Theory (JSAIT).